microsoft/hlsl-specs/proposals/NNNN-printf.md

 through control flow (a `phi` on strings becomes a `phi` on integers).

 The 32-bit unsigned integer identifier (in DXIL's case an offset) can be written to a UAV buffer in place of the actual string.
-The offset can be converted the string by the CPU.
+The offset can be converted to the string by the CPU.

 ### DXIL Container